Close Menu

 INCARCERATION IN JAIL OR PRISON CAN END BENEFITS

-Social Security Disability benefits may also end if a person decides to go back to work and can earn a substantial income.
-If that is the case, you would no longer be entitled to Social Security Disability benefits but you may be entitled to Social Security retirement benefits once you reach the age of 65.
+SSDI benefits may also end if a person decides to go back to work and can earn a substantial income.
+If that is the case, you would no longer qualify for SSDI benefits but you may be entitled to Social Security retirement benefits once you reach the age of 65.
 If you do decide to return to work your benefits will not stop right away.
-You can earn income on a “trial” basis for up to nine months before your Social Security Disability benefits are revoked.
+You can earn income on a “trial” basis for up to nine months before your SSDI benefits end.
 If you try to return to work and find that you are unable to cope with it, your Social Security Benefits will not end.
+Learn about a trial work period.

 RETIREMENT WILL END YOUR SSDI BENEFITS